Galleria Edina: History

+The Galleria began with Gabbert's Furniture Store in 1976.
+That same year, construction began to add shops connected to Gabbert's, and then to add a full enclosure, like the Southdale Center across the street.

 In 2004, the Galleria garnered attention in the shopping centre industry by implementing the then-novel idea of an electronic gift registry where registrants may specify items from multiple merchants at the center.

 In 2006, the Galleria received city council approval for an expansion project and site development.
 The Galleria's plan included an $85 million project attaching a Westin hotel.